We've written quite a bit about our affinity for booking Delta flights through Virgin Atlantic Flying Club.

-Using Virgin Atlantic Flying Club to book Delta flights has long been a sweet spot – and even after a no-notice rate hike a couple of years back, this still remains one of the best ways to fly with Delta for fewer points and miles.
+Using Virgin Atlantic Flying Club to book Delta flights has long been a sweet spot – and even after a this most recent devaluation and a no-notice rate hike a couple of years back, this still remains one of the best ways to fly with Delta for fewer points and miles.
 Virgin has a few different award charts – cheat sheets that airlines use to determine how much to charge for an award ticket – for pricing Delta flights.

 There's an award chart specifically for flights to and from the UK and one that determines how much you'll pay to get anywhere else in Europe.
 Then there's this distance-based award chart for everything else, which is especially beneficial for scoring a deal on domestic Delta flights and shorter international routes.

 Since Delta made the move to dynamic award pricing several years ago, there's no telling what they'll want for a given route – but the same isn't true when booking with Virgin.
 If the distance you're traveling is under 1,001 miles, it'll only cost you 11,000 Virgin points (or less) for a one-way award ticket.
 While this won't always beat the price that Delta is charging for those same awards, it's safe to say that nine times out of ten, it will be the better deal.

 Thrifty Tip: Not sure how long your flight is?
 Plug it into GCmap.com.

 If Delta has a nonstop flight, Virgin has you covered.